Inducing, and enhancing, many-body quantum chaos by continuous monitoring: Action and Kadanoff-Baym equations

 \section{Action and Kadanoff-Baym equations}

 In this section we present the details for the Schwinger-Keldysh path integral and the Kadanoff-Baym equations.
-Given the Liouvillian of the quenched Lindblad SYK dynamics, we first perform the disorder averaging over random couplings $J_{j_1, \dots j_q}$, $V_{j_1 \dots j_{f_{\sys}}}^{i_1 \dots i_{f_{\bath}}}$, resulting in an action that is bi-local in the time arguments.
+Given the Liouvillian of the SYK monitored dissipative dynamics, we first perform the disorder averaging over random couplings $J_{j_1, \dots j_q}$, $V_{j_1 \dots j_{f_{\sys}}}^{i_1 \dots i_{f_{\bath}}}$, resulting in an action that is bi-local in the time arguments.
 Next, introducing the bi-local collective fields for the system and the bath Majorana fermions along the Schwinger-Keldysh (SK) contour $z \in \mathcal{C} = \mathcal{C}^+ \cup \mathcal{C}^-$

 and the Lagrange multipliers $\Sigma$, $\Sigma'$ that enforce these relations, we can express the interaction terms in terms of $G$ and $G_{\bath}$, leaving a Gaussian integral for the Majorana fermions which can be directly integrated out.
 Finally we are left with the partition function given by